 The internet demands content which is simple, direct, and genuinely informative.
 Even if you are selling a product, your focus should be on informing or sharing ideas with your readers.
 It can often be tricky to perfect, but with the right copywriting team, you’ll be producing effective content in no time at all.

-This guide to website copywriting is just one of a series we’re hosting here at Premier Prose.
-Why not take a look at some of our further writing guides and posts to learn more about what makes the written word so powerful?
-We have lots of expertise and information still to share with you.
+This article has a guide to e-commerce copywriting companion and is just one of the educational resources Premier Prose provides.
+Take a look at some of our further writing guides and blog posts to learn more about what makes the written word so powerful.
+We have lots of expertise and information to share with you.